jselliott/NSACodebreaker19/Task 2/README.md

 To get the certificate information about the apk, you can use the apksigner utility that comes with Android Studio (your path to it may vary if it is not already in your PATH variable).
 Then command will be:

-* apksigner verify --print-certs terrorTime1.apk
+* apksigner verify --print-certs terrorTime.apk

 This will print the sha256 hash of the certificate as well as the common name (Starts with CN=)